You already know this feeling.

 MODULE 2: GET YOUR HEAD RIGHT

-This is the mindset piece, without affirmations or makeovers.
-We work directly with: the urge to delete everything, the discomfort of seeing yourself
+The mindset work without affirmations or makeovers.
+We work directly with the urge to delete everything, the discomfort of seeing yourself, and the fear response that kicks in when the camera turns on.

 MODULE 3: SIMPLE SET-UP